Galactic Conquest: Critical reception

 The album received a wide variety of reviews ranging from positive to very negative.

-New Release Tuesday praised the album saying "Overall, a must-have for anybody looking for original Christian music.
-The style is great and Eleventyseven have really found their niche.
+New Release Tuesday praised the album, stating, "Overall, a must-have for anybody looking for original Christian music.
+The style is great, and Eleventyseven have really found their niche."
 I mean, nobody else does it, and they do it perfectly.
 I would love to see the style throughout their next album, but this is one of my favorites for the year."
 Kevan Breitinger of CCMCentral optimistically stated "The punk pop genre has been known, let’s face it, to lend itself to sophomoric behavior, repetitive beats, and a notable lack of imagination.
 But Eleventyseven’s sophomore release, Galactic Conquest, is decidedly un-sophomoric....Eleventyseven wrings as much out of it as anyone else in the mix, often a bit more.
 Galactic Conquest goes a long way in bringing soul to the genre."

 On the flipside, Scott Fryberger of Jesus Freak Hideout said, "It's kind of sad nowadays that artists will put out music without much effort, knowing that there are kids out there who will buy it.
 I guess Eleventyseven is an amazing alternative to the filth and garbage that kids are listening to in the mainstream, like Soulja Boy or Nickelback, so I must give them props for that.
 And if it's what kids like, then Eleventyseven is doing a good job of keeping them entertained.
 But for those of us wanting some pop/punk with depth and maturity, steer clear of this, and go with FM Static or Run Kid Run.
 You'll most likely be more satisfied with them."

 Finally, Andy Argyrakis of Today's Christian Music negatively stated, "The group's sugar-coated sounds and watered-down lyrics lack the full-fledged punch needed to fully land on any level....And while the project has a few more glimpses of saccharine satisfaction (thanks in part to producer Ian Eskelin of All Star United fame), Eleventyseven still has plenty of room to develop before a Galactic Conquest is even remotely possible."